 Our goal is to increase the number of faculty, faculty emeriti, and staff who invest in the college, its students, and programs.
-There is no dollar goal for this effort; instead, we aim to achieve 75 percent faculty and staff participation by Winter Celebration in December 2017.
+There is no dollar goal for this effort; instead, we aim to achieve 75 percent faculty and staff participation.
 When we reach this high level of participation, it will show students, parents, and alumni that we care enough about this place to invest in its future — and that they should too.

 Investing in the college this way also supports CC’s capital campaign, “Building on Originality – The Campaign for Colorado College.”
 Campaign goals are to:

 - Provide $100 million for scholarships and elimination of program fees